nziokaivy/triangle-tracker/README.md

 Here is a link to a live demo:[id]:https://nziokaivy.github.io/triangle-tracker/

 ## Setup/Installation Requirements
-Install triangle-tracker-js by cloning this repository: https://github.com/nziokaivy/triangle-tracker/tree/roughwork
+Install triangle-tracker by cloning this repository: https://github.com/nziokaivy/triangle-tracker/tree/roughwork

 ## Bugs
 Incase of any bugs:-